DamoM73/python-oop-with-deepest-dungeon/stage_1.md

 2. Create `Room` objects
 3. Describe `Room` objects
 4. Link the `Room` objects
-5. Include the linked `Rooms` in the description of each `Room` object
+5. Include the linked `Rooms` when each `Room` object is described

 ### Class diagram

-We will be using Universal Modelling Language (UML) class diagrams to show the different classes of our program and how they work together.
+UML **class diagrams** are a simple way to show what a class looks like and how it works with other classes.

 In UML, classes are represented by the three row table.